 Prior to his current role, Nate served as a core team member of the Bass Initiative on Innovation & Placemaking, now the Bass Center for Transformative Placemaking.
 There he helped oversee research, convenings, and communications exploring the connections between place, economic development, and inclusive growth.
 Through the initiative, he has investigated the rise of innovation districts, from Philadelphia to Valencia, as well as the economic life of public markets and arts districts.
 Nate also curated the program for PPS's first and second Placemaking Week conferences, held in Vancouver (2016) and Amsterdam (2017), respectively.

-Nate has extensive experience interpreting complex urban issues for the general public through writing, exhibitions, events, and multimedia projects.
+Nate has spent most of his career interpreting complex urban issues for the general public through writing, exhibitions, events, and multimedia projects.
 In 2016, he co-edited Vital Little Plans, a career-spanning collection of short writings by Jane Jacobs, one of the twentieth century's greatest urban thinkers, and a pioneer of the placemaking movement.

 Bachelor of Fine Arts in Criticism & Curatorial Practices, Ontario College of Art & Design, 2011